 How does compression benefit muscle recovery?

 When exercising, especially skiing, your body produces lactic acid and other waste products.
 The lactic acid created during exercise will contribute to the muscle pain felt after a workout.
 You do not need to feel muscle pain to benefit from exercise.
 The circulation boost from graduated leg compression keeps the lactic acid from building up in your muscle.
-Compression also boosts your lymphatic system and reduces inflammation.
+Advanced compression technology also boosts your lymphatic system and reduces inflammation.
 Since your muscles benefit from this increase in circulation, you recover faster from exercise with less discomfort.
-Adding compression ski socks into your routine can help you feel less sore and fatigued after weekend away at the lodge.
+Adding knee high compression ski socks into your routine can help you feel less sore and fatigued after a weekend away at the lodge.
 Also, a big benefit of compression ski socks?
 They can help reduce swelling and prevent injury.
-Since compression ski socks compress, they also reduce any swelling caused by injury.
-Additional benefits of compression ski socks are help with shin splints, muscle cramps, swollen feet, and tendinitis.
+Sinceski socks with compression compress, they also help with swelling caused by injury.
+Additional benefits of compression ski socks are helping with shin splints, muscle cramps, swollen feet, and tendinitis.
 Compression may not cure the injury, but you could feel much better when compression wear supports your injury.
 Making your routine more comfortable can motivate you to keep going.
-Swollen feet are often caused by a buildup of of fluid, compression can provide gentle support for swelling and reduce inflammation.
+Swollen feet are often caused by a buildup of fluid, and compression can provide gentle support for swelling, and reduce inflammation.

 Wearing compression may prevent future injury.
-The gentle pressure created by the graduated compression of compression ski sock will support your calves and keep the area protected.
-Compression is not a substitute for massage, stretching or proper rest of an injured muscle but compression may reduce your risk of future injury and swollen feet from overuse.
-If the option is there for added benefits with compression ski socks, the only question remains is “Why not?”.
+The gentle pressure created by the graduated compression of acompression ski sock will support your calves and keep the area protected.
+Compression is not a substitute for massage, stretching or proper rest of an injured muscle, but compression may reduce your risk of future injury and swollen feet from overuse.
+If the option is there for added benefits with compression ski socks, the only question remaining is “Why not?”.